-Pursuant to Exchange Rule 11.9(e)(3), certain order modifications may be made via a Replace Message (i.e., other than changing a limit order to a market order, only the price, stop price, the sell long or sell short indicator, Max Floor of a Reserve Order, and size of the order may be changed by a Replace Message), while other modifications require that the existing order be cancelled, and a new order be entered.
-Furthermore, pursuant to Rule 11.12(a)(4), when an order is cancelled or replaced in accordance with Rule 11.9(e)(3), such order will retain its priority only for certain types of modifications (e.g., changing an order's position from sell long to sell short or a decrease in the size of the order).
-Certain other types of order modifications 10 (e.g., a change in the order's price) will otherwise receive a new timestamp and lose priority on the BYX Book.
-11 For example, if pursuant to Rule 11.9(e)(3) an order is modified from sell long to sell short,
+Pursuant to Exchange Rule 11.10(e)(3), certain order modifications may be made via a Replace Message (i.e., other than changing a Limit Order to a Market Order, only the price, Stop Price, the sell long indicator, Short Sale instruction, Max Floor of an order with a Reserve Quantity, and size of the order may be changed by a Replace Message), while other modifications require that the existing order be cancelled, and a new order be entered.
+Furthermore, pursuant to Rule 11.9(a)(4), when an order is cancelled or replaced in accordance with 11.10(e)(3), such order will retain its priority only for certain types of modifications (e.g., changing an order's position from sell long to sell short or a decrease in the size of the order).
+Certain other types of order modifications 10 (e.g., a change in the order's price) will otherwise receive a new timestamp and lose priority on the EDGX Book.
+For example, if pursuant to Rule 11.10(e)(3) an order is modified from sell long to sell short, such modification may be accomplished via a Replace Message, and the System will, pursuant to Rule 11.9(a)(4), allow such order to retain its original timestamp and priority on the EDGX Book.